rweng/jb-tree/README.md

     gradle javadoc
     open build/doc/javadoc/index.html

+## Creating a BTree Instance

+The easiest way of creating a BTree is with Guice.
+There are two ways of creating an instance of BTree

 # Documentation

 You can find the Javadoc [here](http://rweng.github.com/multimap/doc/) - If you click on Network, you can see a branch called gh-pages on which you can see the commit the Javadocs are about (not always completely up-to-date).

 # Features